segersniels/slackdo/README.md

 ### Configuration
 The config file is located at `~/.slackdo/config.json` if you like to change things manually.

-## Development
-Slackdo is still under development and might still be buggy.
-Feel free to contribute to the project.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/segersniels/slackdo.